 In 2009, Vermont amended its Smoking in the Workplace Law to prohibit smoking inside all areas of the workplace.
 Prior to this amendment the law allowed employers to designate smoking areas if they obeyed certain rules.
 Now the law requires all indoor areas of workplaces to be 100% smoke-free.

-Smoke Free Housing - The American Lung Association of New England website provides tenants and rental property owners with tools and information for making apartment complexes smoke free.
+Smoke Free Housing - The American Lung Association of New England provides tenants and rental property owners with tools and information for making apartment complexes smoke free.

-Smoking Policy and Health Resources
+Quit Smoking Help and Health Resources

 The American Cancer Society